southgateai/academic-hugo/content/authors/andy/_index.md

 ---

 Andy Southgate works to combat the threat of superintelligent AI.
 Originating from the cybersecurity industry, the focus of his interest is the intersection and co-evolution of artificial intelligence and cyber defence.
+His expertise lies in the detection and elimination of threats in distributed and cloud computing, with rapid dynamic response and at large scale.